Topic: How To Invest

 Generally speaking, it’s best to hold interest-bearing investments inside an RRSP.
 That’s because, of the three forms of income (interest, dividends and capital gains), interest is the highest taxed.
 Dividend-paying investments, and those expected to yield capital gains, are best held outside.
 Some investors only invest RRSP funds in interest-paying securities, because they hate to see tax advantages go to waste.
 However, this makes less sense when interest rates are low, as they are today.

 Stocks come with two key tax advantages.
 The dividend tax credit applies to dividends from Canadian companies, so they are worth around one-third more, after tax, than the same amount of pre-tax income from interest or employment.
-This advantage goes to waste in an RRSP.
+This advantage goes to waste in an RRSP, but the RRSP tax deduction can still make it worthwhile for some investors.

 For example, an investor in the highest tax bracket would pay roughly 54% tax on interest income.
 Dividend income, after factoring in the dividend tax credit, would be taxed at only around 39%.
 Capital gains would be taxed at just 27%.